 Bigodi Wetlands Sanctuary – A Jungle Swamp’s unique scenic beauty and rich Biodiversity set it apart from other same-same locations on an African Safari.
 The wetlands are part of an important wildlife corridor that stretches from the Democratic Republic of Congo through Queen Elizabeth Park to Kibale Forest.

-There is a 4 1/2-kilometer-long nature walk, much of it on a wooden plank boardwalk, which becomes your magical trail of up-close encounters with primates, birds, and wildlife.
+There is a four-1/2-kilometer-long nature walk, much of it on a wooden plank boardwalk, which becomes your magical trail of up-close encounters with primates, birds, and wildlife.
 Your guide is a professional from the local community who is quite passionate about Bigodi Wildlife Sanctuary and the natural treasures that are found here.

 The Sanctuary is proudly referred to as “Home of the Great Blue Turaco,” which is one of the two-hundred species found here.
 Bird species include Hornbills, Turacos, Parrots, Cranes, Kingfishers, and many more swamp endemics.
 Furthermore,

 Primate lovers are not left out.
-Bigodi Wetlands Sanctuary is the home two eight species of primates, including the Black and White Colobus, Red Colobus, Red-Tailed Monkey, Grey Cheeked Mangabey, Olive Baboon, L’hoest Monkey, Vervet Monkey, and the Blue Monkey.
+Bigodi Wetlands Sanctuary is the home two eight species of primates, including the Black and White Colobus, Red Colobus, Red-Tailed Monkey, Grey Cheeked Mangabey, Olive Baboon, L’hoest Monkey, Vervet Monkey, and Blue Monkey.
 Chimpanzees are frequent drop-in visitors from neighboring Kibale Forest.

-The swamp is also a haven for other mammals such as bushbucks and otters, the semi-aquatic Sitatunga Antelopes (they have webbed toes) who make their home here.
+The swamp is also a haven for other mammals such as bushbucks and otters, the semi-aquatic Sitatunga Antelopes (they have webbed toes), who make their home here.
 There are also Bush Pigs, Bush Bucks, Otters, and other mammals found there.